 Along the way, Diana’s love of language took her into the field of acting.
 With her children grown, and while still working as a social worker, she studied scene study with Mel Tuck at Gastown Actors Studio and Carol Rosenfeld of HB studios.
 Since then, she’s worked on TV series, commercials and movies of the week.
 Her acting credits here.

 She also wrote three screenplays, one of which got the attention of Jody Foster’s agent in L.A.
 Her acting career slowed in 1998 when she and her husband moved to Vancouver Island because they wanted to be close to one of their daughters.
 Though she missed working in front of the camera, she co-produced a few short films and co-wrote one.

 Together with her husband, Robert, Diana has traveled throughout North America, South America, Europe, Asia, and the Middle East.

 They have two children: Karen and Robyn, and three grandchildren.

 Where She Is Now

-Now, in Campbell River, British Columbia, Diana enjoys meeting with her fellow writers twice a month.
+Now, Diana spends her time between West Vancouver and Campbell River, British Columbia, where she meets with her fellow writers twice a month.
 She’s written a stage play, some short stories and many poems.
 She’s had a poem published in the UK journal Dreamcatcher.
 A short story was published in Escape, an anthology put out by Peregrin publishers in 2012.

 Her debut novel, A Cry From The Deep, a romantic mystery and adventure was published in October, 2014, and The Blue Nightgown, a novelette in May, 2015.
 And in March, 2016, she published under her imprint, Island House Publishing, her second novel, The Rubber Fence, psychological fiction, inspired by her work on a psychiatric ward in 1972.